alexastrum/firebase-sbhacks-workshop/README.md

 firebase login
 ```

-Create a Firebase project, or select an existing one ().
+Create a Firebase project, or select an existing one.

 ```bash
 firebase use --add